cassidoo/HTML-CSS-Tutorial/README.md

 I'm Cassidy.
 I'm a engineer and I've been teaching myself HTML, CSS, and other web development and scripting for over 15 years.
 And I want to teach you now.
-Because you're good looking.
+Because you have capbility and dedication.
-And because it's useful.
+And because it's useful and interesting.

 ### What